irreverentbits/IBSimpleLayout/README.md

 As long as the same view is specified for the constraints (either the default parent or another view using the `relativeTo` parameter), the constraints will be found and their constants updated.

-Note, `updatePins` will not create a constraint if no matching constraint is found.
+**Note, `updatePins` will not create a constraint if no matching constraint is found.**

+If an update needs to be made to a pin that deviates from the default values (i.e. that was modified with additional function calls on the Pin), it is best to store a property to the constraint created when pushing the pin and change its values via the property.
+It is possible to update the pin using the `updatePins` function, but it requires that the pin be fully defined again in order for it to be found amongst all other constraints.
+More information can be found in the Caveats section at the end of this README.

 ## Referencing constraints